 Read class descriptions by age HERE.

 Learn about our co-founders and read about us in the press HERE.

 What are the benefits of taking a weekly music class at TLB?

 Music instruction has been shown to help boost development in so many ways: physical, auditory, language, social, emotional, and intellectual development all benefit from music instruction.
-Instead of creating a show for kids, we write a curriculum designed for each age group, planning how classes will incorporate activities to benefit the children's development while they're simply having fun making music.
+Instead of creating a show for kids, we write a curriculum designed for each age group, planning how each class will incorporate activities to benefit the children's development while they're simply having fun making music.

 "Music's function in the developing child is to help prepare its mind for a number of complex cognitive and social activities, exercising the brain so that it will be ready for the demands placed on it by language and social interaction."